Society Awards

 University of Michigan, USA

 Nominations are open for the HBES Lifetime Career award.
-If you wish to nominate someone, please follow these guidelines.
+If you wish to nominate an HBES member, please follow these guidelines.
 Nominations for these awards should include a letter of nomination, a curriculum vita, a recent complete bibliography, up to five representative reprints and the names and addresses of several scientists familiar with the nominee’s work.

 • What has been the significant and enduring influence of the nominee’s research?